Everything You Need to Know About Begonia Flower Meaning, Symbolism, History, Origins, and Growing Tips at Home

 The begonia is a wonderful flower to give as a congratulatory gift.
 Begonias stand for individuality and harmony, so they show appreciation for someone who has made a significant accomplishment.

-If you want to give a begonia as a congratulations, the best colors to choose are yellow or gold.
+If you want to give a begonia as a congratulatory gift, the best colors to choose are yellow or gold.
 Yellow begonias represent happiness, wealth, and hope.

 White begonias stand for innocence and purity.
 That’s why they make fantastic presents at a baby shower, or as a gesture to congratulate new parents.
 If you want to make your bouquet more colorful, you can also include yellow begonias to stand for happiness and joy.